microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/printer-update.md

 ### Application permissions and IPP payload

-If using application permissions, if successful, this method returns `204 No content` response code.
+If using application permissions, if successful, this method returns a `204 No content` response code.
 It doesn't return anything in the response body.

 ## Examples

 ### Request
+The following example shows a request.

 # [HTTP](#tab/http)
 <!-- {